Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 ## I Do
 HTTP is the common language of the web.
 Applications use HTTP to communicate.
-In terms of our OSI network model, HTTP lives in the application layer and is thus is layered on top of TCP, at the transport layer.
+To frame this topic in terms of our OSI network model, HTTP lives in the application layer.
+Consequently, HTTP is layered on top of TCP (remember: TCP lives at the transport layer).
 HTTP uses TCP to transport its message data.
-IP and Ports fall below these at the Network layer and Data Link layer.
+IP and Ports fall below these at the Network layer and Data Link layer, respectively.

 Important HTTP verbs include GET, POST, PUT, and DELETE.
 If you've ever used a REST api you may be familiar with these terms.
 Definitions can be found below: